A damned poignant, Oscar-Nominated Best Supporting Actress performance…

 Hulk Rating: 0/10

 This post was added to my Lovely Lee Grant Blogathon with Angelman’s Place.
 Other posts with this cast include Lee Grant stars in Damien: Omen II, The Swarm, Columbo and Airport 77.
-Wendy Hiller stars in Murder on the Orient Express.
 James Mason is written about in my review on North by Northwest, North Sea Hijack and Yellowbeard.
 Leonard Rossiter stars in Water and Prime Time Soap Star Adverts.
 Faye Dunaway stars in Network, Bonnie and Clyde and The Towering Inferno.
 Julie Harris starred in Knots Landing.
-Katherine Ross starred in The Swarm.
-Jonathan Bryce in Murder is Easy.
+Katherine Ross starred in The Legacy Jonathan Bryce in Murder is Easy.
 Sam Wanamaker in Baby Boom.
 Max Von Sydow in The Force Awakens, Escape to Victory and Shutter Island.
-Gunter Meisner in Willy Wonka & the Chocolate Factory.
+Denholm Elliott in A Room with a View and Madam Sin.